mmwaikar/SqlForCql/README.md

 4. **sqlforcql.atoms** - contains a single `default-db-map` atom which stores Cassandra connection parameters
 5. **sqlforcql.querybuilder** - which constructs valid CQL queries to be run against Cassandra
-6. **sqlforcql.analyze** - with a function to get counts of various tables, and a function to get the difference in the rows of a main table, and it's supporting query table.
+6. **sqlforcql.analyze** - with a function to get counts of various tables, and a function to get the difference in the rows of a base table, and it's supporting query table.
+7. **sqlforcql.generate** - with a function to get insert-statements when there is a difference in the rows of a base table, and it's supporting query table.

+## Query capabilities

 Before we can start executing any queries, we need to connect to a Cassandra instance.
 This can be done using:
 ```